 This is a Mountain Bike Masterpiece , like this, in capitals!
 A compilation of landscape, effort, and final award with the long descent to Ainsa.
 There are long and though climbs, gorgeous beauty all around, and enough singletrail to make forget your pain.

 The route enters the Pyrenees of Aragon right after the start, following a valley steady up for the first ten kilometres, on a mixed asphalt-gravel surface.
 Right after reaching the plains, it is necessary to join and ride on a beautiful quiet road which will allow you to recover a little bit.
-Once the first food station reached at about K 20, you are warm enough to face the second climb of the day.
+Once at about PK 20, you are warm enough to face the second climb of the day.
 Surrounding the peculiarly shaped mountain of Turbón , this is a peaceful area of outstanding beauty, with the close natural surroundings and the high peaks of the Pyrenees as a background decoration.
-It does follow a descent on a tricky, walking path, where the most technically prepared will ride on most of it, and others will walk…and enjoy better the landscape!
+It does follow a descent on a tricky, walking path, where the most technically prepared will ride on most of it, and others will walk…and rather enjoy the landscape!
 It is short and soon you will reach a mountain hut in the middle of a small meadow and enter a wide forest track, which, still continuing down the valley, will bring you to the second food station of the stage.
 It is located in a place where you will get all you need to recover and get ready for a still quite demanding remaining part of the itinerary.
-This lat part of the stage consists of a long ascent to a cute pass called Collado Gulliver , first half on a local road traversing to small villages both with fountains, and the second part on gravel tracks and trails, very steep in certain sections, rocky, and probably dry and dusty.
+This last part of the stage consists of a long ascent to a cute pass called Collado Gulliver , first half on a local road traversing to small villages both with fountains, and the second part on gravel tracks and trails, very steep in certain sections, rocky, and probably dry and dusty.
 It really is a though climb, but the award once you reach the small pass and the landscapes opens worths it!

-Once and finally reached the third food station located in La Collada below the rocky mountain of Peña Montañesa, you will have the chance to discover the reputed mountain biking destination of Ainsa Zona Zero by a crazy compilation of singletrails: even more than you probably are capable to fully enjoy at this point of the stage, but that you could never miss!
+Once and finally reached the third food station located in La Collada below the rocky mountain of Peña Montañesa, you will have the chance to discover the reputed mountain biking destination of Ainsa Zona Zero by a crazy compilation of singletrails: even more than you probably are capable to fully enjoy at this point of the stage, but that you could never be missed!
 Mind that some sections of these singletrails might be too much engaging to be done on the bike for you.

 4-1 Turbón, 20 km ; 850 + ; 350 –